CreativeSDK/ios-getting-started-samples/Typekit UI Component/Guide/Guide.md

 ## Prerequisites

 + This guide assumes that you've already read the <a href="/articles/gettingstarted/index.html">Getting Started</a> guide and have implemented Auth.
 + Authenticating your application to Typekit Platform service that is available in November 2016 release or later requires 2 Typekit scopes.
 Please visit creativesdk.com and add Typekit service to your application.
-In your application, add the following 2 constants to `additionalScopeList` parameter of `[AdobeUXAuthManager setAuthenticationParametersWithClientID:clientSecret:additionalScopeList:]` method.
+In your application, add the following 2 scopes to `additionalScopeList` parameter of `[AdobeUXAuthManager setAuthenticationParametersWithClientID:clientSecret:additionalScopeList:]` method.

 - AdobeAuthManagerTypekitPlatformScope
 - AdobeAuthManagerTypekitPlatformSyncScope